marcel-dempers/docker-development-youtube-series/kubernetes/fluxcd/README.md

 # git commit & git push to branch!
 ```

+If we wait a minute or so we can ` kubectl port-forward svc/example-app-1 80:80` again and see the changes

 ## deploy by updating manifest

-To update our app, we simply have to update the image tag in our kubernetes YAML
-file and `flux` will sync it. </br>
+So all we did to update our app is to build a new image, push it to our registry and update the image tag in our kubernetes deployment YAML file and `flux` will sync it. </br>
 This is generally the role of CI, where `flux` concern is mainly CD. </br>

 Here is an example on [how to automate that](https://fluxcd.io/flux/use-cases/gh-actions-manifest-generation/)

 ## deploy by image scanning

-An alternative method is to use your CI to build and push a newly tagged image to your registry (same as first option) and use Flux image scanner to trigger the rollout instead of automating a commit to your config repo. </br>
+An alternative method is to use your CI to build and push a newly tagged image to your registry (same as first option) and use [Flux image scanner](https://fluxcd.io/flux/guides/image-update/#configure-image-updates) to trigger the rollout instead of automating a commit to your config repo. </br>

 We firstly need to enable image scanning as its not enabled by default. </br>
 To do this we just need to re-bootstrap `flux` with an addition flag